 The Imperial Fora were built to replace the Roman Forum after it became too small due to strong population growth and could no longer fulfill its purpose as the center of Rome.

-The entrance to the Imperial Forums is in the northern part of the Roman Forum, across Via dei Fori Imperiali (a 5-minute walk).
+The entrance to the Imperial Fora is in the northern part of the Roman Forum, across Via dei Fori Imperiali (a 5-minute walk).

 Piazza Venezia with the Altare della Patria is among the iconic sights of Rome.
 It’s located at the foot of Campidoglio hill, where five of the city’s main streets intersect.
 It’s named after the nearby Palazzo Venezia, which was used as the embassy of the Venetian Republic in Rome.